International Shipping: Global eCommerce Rates & Shipping Carriers

 FedEx ships to 220+ countries and territories, and they offer freight shipment options as well as international package delivery options.
 Look into your potential expenses with FedEx using their rates calculator or by taking a look at FedEx’s overview of rates for international shipments.

 UPS is another reliable international carrier.
-UPS manages a huge shipment volume, shipping 3.1 million packages and documents internationally each day!
-With UPS, you can ship to 220+ countries and territories, including every address in North America and Europe.
-Check into UPS’s brief guide, How to Ship Internationally, as well as their landed cost estimator, which includes price estimates for factors such as duties and taxes.
+UPS manages a huge shipment volume, shipping 3.2 million packages and documents internationally each day.
+With UPS, you can choose from more a range of options for shipping to 220+ countries and territories, including every address in North America and Europe.
+Check into UPS’s brief guide How to Ship Internationally, as well as their landed cost calculator, which includes price estimates for factors such as duties and taxes.

-DHL is a private carrier that specializes in international logistics.
-They employ over 350,000 individuals in over 220 countries and territories.
+Unlike the carriers already discussed, DHL is a private carrier that specializes in international logistics.
+They employ over 380,000 individuals in more 220 countries and territories and move more than 400 million shipments around the world each year.
+DHL offers delivery options that will move your international shipment to its destinations in as little as one day or up to two weeks, depending on where it’s going and what you’re willing to pay for.
 And beyond their regular international shipment options, DHL offers a special service for online sellers: DHL eCommerce.
-This service is intended for high volume shippers (those who send over 50 packages internationally each day), so it may not be the service you use initially.
+This service is intended for high volume shippers (those who can demonstrate that they’ve sent over 100 packages internationally and/or domestically each day for three months), so it may not be the service you start out with.
 However, DHL eCommerce is a good logistics solution for those who meet the requirements.
-To learn more, take a look at our blog post on DHL eCommerce and visit DHL’s webpage.
+To learn more, take a look at our blog post What Is DHL eCommerce? and visit DHL’s webpage.

 A Great Alternative: FBA Export